-THE CDs MAY NOT PAY MORE THAN THE PRINCIPAL AMOUNT AT MATURITY -
+• THE CDs MAY NOT PAY MORE THAN THE PRINCIPAL AMOUNT AT MATURITY --

-If the Final Value is less than the Initial Value, you will receive only the principal amount of your CDs at maturity, and you will not be compensated for any loss in value due to inflation and other factors relating to the value of money over time.
+If the Final Value is less than or equal to the Initial Value, you will receive only the principal amount of your CDs at maturity, and you will not be compensated for any loss in value due to inflation and other factors relating to the value of money over time.

-THE LEVEL OF THE INDEX WILL INCLUDE A 0.50% PER ANNUM DAILY DEDUCTION-
+• THE LEVEL OF THE INDEX WILL INCLUDE THE DEDUCTION OF A FEE OF 0.50% PER ANNUM AND A NOTIONAL FINANCING COST CALCULATED BASED ON THE RELEVANT LIBOR RATES -

-The Index is subject to a 0.50% per annum daily deduction.
-As a result of the deduction of this index fee, the level of the Index will trail the value of a hypothetical identically constituted synthetic portfolio from which no such fee or cost is deducted.
+This index fee and notional financing cost will be deducted daily.
+As a result of the deduction of this index fee and notional financing cost, the level of the Index will trail the value of a hypothetical identically constituted synthetic portfolio from which no such fee or cost is deducted, assuming that the rates underlying the notional financing cost remain positive.